DevCristobalvc/refi-universe/README.md

 ## 🌟 Inspiration

 Born from the climate collapse witnessed at DevConnect Buenos Aires on November 15, 2025.
-While extreme weather hit outside, we realized Ethereum's true potential isn't just speculation—it's coordination of humanity to solve real-world problems.
+While extreme weather hit outside, we realized web3's true potential isn't just speculation—it's coordination of humanity to solve real-world problems.

-**This is Ethereum's original vision: Regeneration, not speculation.**
+**This is web3's original vision: Regeneration, not speculation.**

 ---